JeffreyBenjaminBrown/rg-roam/README.md

 and the `ripgrep` packages installed in Emacs.
 Open `main.el` and evaluate it (`M-x eval-buffer`).

-# Only five commands are necessary.
+# Only six commands are necessary.
 These are all interactive.

 ## rg-roam-find